carsonzchen/MSiA423_ACE.AI/README.md

 ├── app
-│   ├── static/                       <- CSS, JS files that remain static │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── models.py                     <- Creates the data model for the database connected to the Flask app │   ├── __init__.py                   <- Initializes the Flask app and database connection │
+│   ├── static/                       <- CSS, JS files that remain static │   ├── templates/                    <- HTML (or other code) that is templated and changes based on a set of inputs │   ├── score_model_db.py             <- Script for scoring new predictions using a trained model │   ├── app.py                        <- Script for running the flask app │   ├── __init__.py                   <- Initializes the Flask app and database connection │
-├── config                            <- Directory for yaml configuration files for model training, scoring, etc │   ├── logging/                      <- Configuration files for python loggers │
+├── config                            <- Directory for yaml configuration files for model training, scoring, etc │   ├── logging/                      <- Configuration files for python loggers │   ├── config.yml                    <- Configuration files for reproduceable and modularized data pipeline settings and parameters
+│   ├── flask_config.py               <- Configuration files for the app and databases
+│
 ├── data                              <- Folder that contains data used or generated.
-Only the external/ and sample/ subdirectories are tracked by git.
+Only the sample/ subdirectories are tracked by git.
-│   ├── archive/                      <- Place to put archive data is no longer usabled.
-Not synced with git.
-│   ├── external/                     <- External data sources, will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
+│   ├── db/                           <- Place to put local sqlite database │   ├── processed/                    <- Place to put processed intermediate data tables │   ├── raw/                          <- Place to put raw data downloaded from websites │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │
-├── docs                              <- A default Sphinx project; see sphinx-doc.org for details.
-│
 ├── figures                           <- Generated graphics and figures to be used in reporting.
 │